 What is a Bill of Materials?

-The information included on a bill of materials will be specific to an organization’s maintenance process.
-In general, a bill of materials typically includes the following information:
+The information included on a BOM is specific to an organization’s maintenance process.
+In general, a bill of materials includes the following information:

 - Part name